projectcalico/calicoctl/docs/LearnCalico.md

 has been configured.

 <!--
-*** mention that this is the default docker networking example, when running with an orchestrator such as powerstrip, libnetwork, kubernetes the containers may be automatically added to the Calico network as part of the container creation.
+*** mention that this is the default Docker networking example, when running with an orchestrator such as powerstrip, libnetwork, kubernetes the containers may be automatically added to the Calico network as part of the container creation.
 In these cases, the orchestrator plugin modules provide the same function as the calicoctl commands for explicitly adding the container to the Calico network.